Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 edit the part "epd2in7_V2" to match the name of your display.

-## When Pi Starts Up, Start Camera ##
+### Auto-Start/Boot-Time Execution ##
-• To make the camera start when the Pi boots up, you'll need to do a couple things.
+• To make the camera mobile and automatically start when the Pi boots up, you'll need to do a couple things.
 • Open the crontab...
 ```
 sudo crontab -e